jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 **Skill Level:** Intermediate (identity management experience recommended)

 ## Why SAML SSO?

+SAML SSO is a form of **federated authentication** (also called federated identity): HPE GreenLake (the *service provider*) trusts an external *identity provider* — Entra ID, Okta, or Ping Identity — to verify who you are, so your organization's existing credentials work across systems without HPE GreenLake ever storing your password.

 The motivation for implementing SAML SSO with HPE GreenLake is driven by several key factors: